 - According to Ontario Public Pools Regulation 565, during recreational time, a certified lifeguard is required.
 Aquatic instructor certification and Ontario Teachers Aquatic Standard (OTAS) do not meet the safety requirements of the regulation. - When certified lifeguards are on the deck, the minimum ratio of lifeguards to swimmers/bathers on deck and in the pool is: - 2 lifeguards per 1-125 bathers.
 If the teacher is a certified lifeguard, they may act as one of the two lifeguards, and therefore a third person is not necessary. - 3 lifeguards per 126-250 bathers.
-If the teacher is a certified lifeguard they may act as one of the three lifeguards, and therefore a fourth person is not necessary.
+If the teacher is a certified lifeguard they may act as one of the three lifeguards, and therefore a fourth person is not necessary. - When certified lifeguards and assistant lifeguards are on deck the minimum ratio of lifeguards and assistant lifeguards to swimmers/bathers on deck and in the pool is:

-- When certified lifeguards and assistant lifeguards are on deck the minimum ratio of lifeguards and assistant lifeguards to swimmers/bathers on deck and in the pool is: - 2 lifeguards or 1 lifeguard and 1 assistant lifeguard per 1-100 bathers.
+- 2 lifeguards or 1 lifeguard and 1 assistant lifeguard per 1-100 bathers.
 If the teacher is a certified assistant lifeguard/lifeguard, they may act with a lifeguard, and therefore a third person is not necessary. - 3 lifeguards or 2 lifeguards and 1 assistant lifeguard per 101-200 bathers.
-If the teacher is a certified assistant lifeguard/lifeguard, they may act with two lifeguards, and therefore a fourth person is not necessary. - The number of assistant lifeguards may never exceed the number of lifeguards on deck. - The Ontario Public Pool Regulation 565 mandates that during recreational/free swims every owner and every operator of a Class A pool must ensure that there is a process in place to ensure a guardian or designated person supervises children under 10 years of age.
+If the teacher is a certified assistant lifeguard/lifeguard, they may act with two lifeguards, and therefore a fourth person is not necessary. - The number of assistant lifeguards may never exceed the number of lifeguards on deck. - Note: a swimmer/bather is considered to be anyone within 1.8m (6') from the water's edge. - The Ontario Public Pool Regulation 565 mandates that during recreational/free swims every owner and every operator of a Class A pool must ensure that there is a process in place to ensure a guardian or designated person supervises children under 10 years of age.
 The process must include a swimming competency test and a method of communicating the requirements of the process.
 Prior to the implementation of a recreational/free swim, refer to your school board process to address this requirement.